Key generators

 1. Duplicate

-Duplicate copies the original key values exactly as they appear in the source data, preserving the relationships between primary and foreign keys.
-This ensures the key structure remains intact.
+Duplicate copies the original key values exactly as they appear in the source data, preserving both the correlations and referential integrity between primary and foreign keys.

-When to Use: Use Duplicate when it’s essential to maintain the original key values and relationships, particularly in de-identification scenarios where the data structure must be preserved without generating new keys.
-This method is especially useful for databases with complex relationships across multiple tables.
+When to use: Use Duplicate when it’s essential to maintain the original key values and relationships, particularly in de-identification scenarios where the data structure must be preserved without generating new keys.

 2. Generate

 Generate creates new, synthetic key values that do not correspond to the original keys.
-It produces entirely new keys and does not preserve the order or relationships of the source data.
+It preserves only the referential integrity, but not the correlations between key columns.

-When to Use: Generate is ideal for upsampling or creating synthetic datasets where there is no need to maintain relationships with the original data.
-It can also be used when introducing new data into a system that doesn’t require relational integrity between tables.
+When to use: Use Generate for upsampling or creating synthetic datasets where there is no need to maintain relationships with the original data.
+It can also be used when creating data from scratch.

 3. Hash

-Hash converts original key values into hashed representations while preserving relationships across tables.
-The hashed values are obfuscated and irreversible, ensuring relational integrity is maintained.
+Hash converts original key values into hashed representations.
+Both correlations between tables and relational integrity are maintained.

-Not Recommended For: Situations where the original key values must be maintained for direct referencing, such as cases where exact key values are essential for business logic or traceability in audit scenarios.
+Less recommended for: Upsampling, or situations where the original key values must be maintained for direct referencing, such as cases where exact key values are essential for business logic (e.g. country codes) or traceability in audit scenarios.

 How to Apply PK / FK Generators